vippsas/vipps-checkout/vipps-checkout-api.md

             .catch((error) => {
               // Handle at least these two types of errors here:
               // 1.
 Fetch to create session endpoint failed
               // 2.
-Vipps Checkout frontend SDK not loaded resulting in VippsCheckout not being defined });
+Checkout frontend SDK not loaded resulting in VippsCheckout not being defined });
         });
     </script>